prototypefund/Digital_Bargeld-docs/api-merchant.rst

       // can do order processing without a second lookup on
       // a successful payment
       proposal: Proposal;

+      // Refund permissions for the order.
+This array will only
+      // be non-empty when this payment is a replay and a refund happened
+      // between the first successful payment request and a refund.
+      refund_permissions: RefundPermission[];
     }

 .. http:post:: /refund